MisterY/music-site/drums/time.md

 Honor the time between the notes.
 What you play is equally important to what you do not play.

+The term "time" most often refers to tempo.

 ## Subdivision

 The key to successful time keeping is the ability to play the subdivisions correctly.